 Canadian applicants should have gained high grades in the science subjects throughout their first degree.
-US applicants should have an overall minimum grade point average of 3.4 (4-point scale), with greater than 3.0 in completed science courses.
-Scores from the Graduate Record Examination (GRE) General Test are required (use institution code 0917 and department code 0617).
-The deadline for GRE scores to be submitted is 1 October.
+US applicants should have an overall minimum grade point average of 3.4 (4-point scale).
+Scores from the Graduate Record Examination (GRE) General Test are not required.
+(Revised 04 April 2023 to correct requirements for US applicants.)

 Fitness to practise